iposa/datasciencecoursera/README.md

 # datasciencecoursera
-# For Coursera porpurse only!!!
+# For Coursera purpose only!!!